akshaybahadur21/Drowsiness_Detection/README.md

 To get out of your virtual environment, use the command `deactivate`.

+### 4. Install all of the required libraries.

-### 4. Run the following command to install all of the required packages `pip3 install -r requirements.txt`.
+Run the following command to install all of the required packages `pip3 install -r requirements.txt`.
 If you run into issues installing the `opencv` package, use this link for help: [https://pypi.org/project/opencv-python/](https://pypi.org/project/opencv-python/).

+### 5. Run the program.

-### 5. Start the program by typing `python3 detection.py`.
+Start the program by typing `python3 detection.py`.
 To quit out of the program, click on the window with your video feed and hit the `q` key.